 Approximately 95% of the largest stationary sources of CO2 emissions (e.g., coal-fired power plants) in the United States are within 50 miles of a candidate GS site (GTSP, 2006).
 Considering the large storage capacity in the United States, GS has the potential to contribute significantly toward meeting the goals of the nation's climate policy.
 To help realize these goals, the federal government is conducting a wide range of GS-related activities.

-The atmosphere today contains almost 400 ppm of CO2 (equivalent), which is not only increasing rapidly but is already near or maybe even above the concentration where unacceptably large negative impacts of the global warming trend of climate change will occur.
+The atmosphere today contains around 400 ppm of CO2 (equivalent), which is not only increasing rapidly but is already near or maybe even above the concentration where unacceptably large negative impacts of the global warming trend of climate change will occur.
 Because neither the transition to renewable energies nor reduction in demand can happen overnight, fossil fuels (notably coal) will continue to play an important, even if diminishing, role in the energy portfolio for some time.
 We cannot allow coal consumption to increase atmospheric CO2 without unacceptable risk.
 Hence we have to get rid of this CO2 to stop it going into the atmosphere, i.e. store it underground and/or in plants and trees.
 We can also remove existing CO2 from the atmosphere and store it underground.
 Such removal of CO2 is what sequestration means.

 There are some sequestration facilities that exist today, though none of them at the required large scale with demonstrated acceptable risk.
 There will clearly be a tradeoff between the risks of carbon sequestration and the risks of global warming impacts.